igorcosta/openai-advanced-function-calling/README.md

 ```

+## Jupyter Notebook for Advanced Function Calling

+We have added a Jupyter notebook titled `advanced_function_calling_demo.ipynb` to this repository.
+This notebook is designed for experienced and seasoned developers looking to explore the advanced usage of the Functions registry from `advanced_function_calling.py`.
+It includes detailed examples, explanations, and code snippets that can be executed within the notebook to showcase real-world usage.
+This resource aims to provide a comprehensive guide on effectively utilizing the Functions registry for advanced function calling techniques.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.